-$WAC\ 173\text{-}566\text{-}360$ Termination of agreement.
-(1) Failure by the recipient to comply with a grant agreement may result in termination of the agreement.
+- WAC 173-566-360 Termination of agreement.
+(1) Failure by the recipient to comply with a grant agreement may result in termination of the agreement. - (2) Ecology will attempt to contact the recipient regarding any issues with agreement compliance prior to terminating an agreement. - (3) Ecology's ability to make payments is contingent on availability of funding.
+In the event funding from state or other sources is withdrawn, reduced, or limited in any way after the effective date and prior to completion or expiration date of the agreement, ecology, at its sole discretion, may elect to:

-- (2) Ecology will attempt to contact the recipient regarding any issues with agreement compliance prior to terminating an agreement. - (3) Ecology's ability to make payments is contingent on availability of funding.
-In the event funding from state or other sources is withdrawn, reduced, or limited in any way after the effective date and prior to completion or expiration date of the agreement, ecology, at its sole discretion, may elect to: - (a) Terminate the agreement, in whole or part; - (b) Renegotiate the agreement, subject to new funding limitations or conditions; or - (c) Suspend performance of the agreement until ecology determines the funding insufficiency is resolved. - (4) Ecology will document the termination of an agreement.
+- (a) Terminate the agreement, in whole or part; - (b) Renegotiate the agreement, subject to new funding limitations or conditions; or - (c) Suspend performance of the agreement until ecology determines the funding insufficiency is resolved. - (4) Ecology will document the termination of an agreement.

 - WAC 173-566-370 Appeals process.
-(1) Grant applicants and recipients may formally appeal a written decision by ecology.
-A recipient cannot bring a lawsuit to superior court unless the aggrieved party adheres to the following procedures.
-The procedures are intended to encourage the informal resolution of disputes. - (a) The applicant may seek review of an initial funding decision within thirty days of the decision.
+(1) Prior to filing a formal appeal with a judicial body, grant applicants and recipients may request an internal review of a written decision by ecology using the following procedures.
+These procedures are intended to encourage the informal resolution of disputes. - (a) The applicant may seek review of an initial funding decision within thirty days of the decision.
 The applicant or recipient makes the request for review in writing to the water resources program manager. - (b) The program manager will consider the appeal information and will issue a written decision within thirty days from the date the appeal is received. - (c) If the applicant or recipient is not satisfied with the program manager's decision, the applicant or recipient has thirty days to submit a written request to ecology's deputy director for a review of the decision. - (d) Ecology's director or deputy director will consider the appeal information and will issue a written decision within thirty days from the date the request is received.
-This decision will be ecology's final decision. - (2) If the applicant or recipient is not satisfied with ecology's final decision, the applicant or recipient may appeal to the Thurston County superior court, pursuant to RCW 34.05.570(4), judicial review; see http://app.leg.wa.gov/rcw/default.aspx?cite=34.05.570. - (3) Unless all parties to such appeal agree that a different time frame is appropriate, the parties shall attempt to bring the matter for a superior court determination within four months of the date in which the administrative record is filed with the court.
-This time frame is to ensure minimal disruptions to the funding program.
+This decision will be ecology's final decision. - (2) Grant applicants and recipients may formally appeal a written decision by ecology to the pollution control hearings board in accordance with the provisions of chapter 43.21B RCW.